bugzilla/bugzilla/docs/en/rst/installing/apache.rst

 To configure your Apache web server to work with Bugzilla while using mod_cgi, do the following:

-.. todo:: Shouldn't we be using sites-available/sites-enabled here?

 #.
 Edit the Apache configuration file (see above).

 #.
-Apache uses ``<Directory>``
-   directives to permit fine-grained permission setting.
-Add the following lines to a directive that applies to the location of your Bugzilla installation.
-(If such a section does not exist, you'll want to add one.)
+Create a ``<Directory>`` directive that applies to the location
+   of your Bugzilla installation.
 In this example, Bugzilla has been installed at :file:`/var/www/html/bugzilla`.

 .. code-block:: apache